 What is SOC 2 compliance?

-SOC 2 compliance requires an attestation, which involves undergoing a third-party audit to verify that your systems align with AICPA’s five Trust Services Criteria (TSC).
+SOC 2 compliance requires an attestation, which involves undergoing a third-party audit to verify that your systems align with the AICPA’s five Trust Services Criteria (TSC).
 This independent validation demonstrates your commitment to data security to stakeholders, including customers and prospects.

 After the audit, your assessor issues a SOC 2 report that attests to your compliance with the criteria.
-You can get two types of SOC 2 reports based on the scope of evaluation:
+You can get two types of SOC 2 reports based on the scope of the evaluation:

-- Type 2 report: An attestation that validates the operational effectiveness of your SOC 2 controls and policies over a period of 3–12 months
+• Type 2 report: An attestation that validates the operational effectiveness of your SOC 2 controls and policies over a period of 3–12 months

 {{cta_withimage1="/cta-blocks"}} | SOC 2 compliance checklist